alex-kings/brio-project/PROGRESS.md

 What to do if the placeable piece has no connectors available left?

 Only take into account euclidian distance for validation conditions for now.

+_22/11/2022_ **Cpp backend**
+First successfully generated layouts!!
+4 E, 2 A, 2 D, 2 A1, 1 A2, 5 E1, generates a track with 2 separate connected pieces??!